Office: Bausch & Lomb Hall 203D

 Fax: (585) 273-3237

-Prof. Cline has served on government advisory committees, including the DOE/NSF Nuclear Science Advisory Committee (1983-89).
-In addition, he has served on program advisory or executive committees at Brookhaven National Laboratory, Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, Argonne National Laboratory, Michigan State University; as well as the Editorial Board of Physical Review C. He was a member (1987-91) and chair (1989-91) of the Gammasphere Steering Committee, and member of the Gammasphere Scientific Advisory Committee (1991-95,99).
-Currently he is serving on the GRETA Advisory.
+Doug has served on government advisory committees including the DOE/NSF Nuclear Science Advisory Committee (1983-89).
+In addition, he has served on program advisory and executive committees at Brookhaven National Laboratory, Lawrence Berkeley National Laboratory, Oak Ridge National Laboratory, Argonne National Laboratory, Michigan State University.
+He served as Associate Editor of Physical Review C (1988-1992).
+He was a founding member (1987-91), and chair (1989-91), of the Gammasphere Steering Committee as well as a member of the Gammasphere Scientific Advisory Committee (1991-99).
+He was a founding member of the GRETA/GRETINA Steering Committee (1998- 2013) as well as chair of the DOE Gamma-Ray Tracking Coordinating Committee (2002), This involved the design and implementation of the gamma-ray tracking detector array GRETINA, plus the proposed upgrade to GRETA.
+These will play a crucial role for exploiting the rare isotope facility FRIB which now is under construction.